PeterEFrancis/python-course/chapters/3. strings/exercises.md

 - `find()`
 - `index()`
 - `isalnum()`
-- `upper()`

 from https://www.w3schools.com/python/python_strings.asp.
 Demonstrate the use of them.

-6. Write a program that, given a first and last name, generates the "Gettysburg student username" for that person (the first 4 letters of their last name, the first two if their first name, and then 01).
+7. Write a program that, given a first and last name, generates the "Gettysburg student username" for that person (the first 4 letters of their last name, the first two if their first name, and then 01).
 What happens if the person's last name is less than 4 characters?